 Kiwi Movers offers all of these extra services and much more – whatever it takes to make your move easier.
 Give us a call on 020 8877 9682* to find out more.

 When you place your belongings in a short-term storage unit, you’re trusting them to the storage company’s care.
-But trust alone isn’t enough, which is why you should always check that the firm has full insurance cover in place.
+But trust alone isn’t enough, which is why you should always check that the firm has adequate insurances in place.

-Is the insurance included in the price, or an extra?
+Is the protection provided included in the price, or an extra?

 This is one of the first questions you should ask when checking out short-term storage options.
-Some companies offer insurance as part of the price, while others have it as a bolt-on extra.
-It might be that the company offers basic insurance up to a certain level, but can increase the cover for an extra cost if you need it.
+Some companies offer protection as part of the price, while others have it as a bolt-on extra.
+It might be that the company offers to accept a limited level of liability up to a but can increase this for an extra cost if you need it.

-Take the time to understand the situation and don’t feel pressured into buying extra insurance on the spot.
-You can always shop around and see if you can arrange your own insurance for a cheaper price.
+Take the time to understand the situation and don’t feel pressured into buying additional protection on the spot if you already have cover elsewhere.

-If insurance is included in your short-term storage quote, it will likely cover the three main threats to your belongings.
-Just like car insurance, this is fire, theft and damage.
-Find out if there are any exceptions to this, read the small print and check the level of cover.
+If protection is included in your short-term storage quote, it will likely cover the three main threats to your belongings, fire, theft and water damage.
+Find out if there are any exceptions to this and read the small prin!.

 Before signing up for short-term storage, it’s well worth sitting down to make a detailed list of your belongings.
-You need to work out the rough value of everything and keep a record of it.
+You need to work out the value of everything and keep a record of it.
+You also need to calculate the value based on the level of protection offered.
+Some insurers will settle claims on a ‘new for old’ basis, replacing unrepairable items with new ones, and other insurers settle on an indemnity ‘like for like’ basis which takes into account age, wear and tear and depreciation.

-This is important, because a storage company may only offer a certain level of insurance cover.
-If the unit is destroyed by fire, for example – a worst-case scenario – will you be adequately compensated for your loss?
-It could be that the payout falls short of the true value of your possessions.
+This is important, because if you under declare the value of your goods insurers will proportionally reduce the settlement and you will not be adequately compensated for your loss.
+It could be that the settlement falls significantly short of the true value of your possessions.

 Valuable and hard-to-replace items